EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 categories: [Payloads]
 tags: [assembly, malware, linux]
 pin: true
-author: enty8080
+author: @enty8080
 ---

 In the world of offensive security, the "Reverse Shell" is often considered the ultimate primitive.
 It represents the moment where abstract exploitation becomes tangible control.
-Traditionally, reverse shells are written in Python, Bash, or C—languages that offer convenience, portability, and rapid development.
+Traditionally, reverse shells are written in Python, Bash, or C — languages that offer convenience, portability, and rapid development.
 However, those same conveniences come at a cost: predictability.

 To truly evade modern EDR (Endpoint Detection and Response) systems and to understand the raw interface between software and the Linux kernel, one must go deeper than userland abstractions.

 Enter the **Assembly-based HTTP Reverse Shell**.
 This is a command-and-control (C2) agent written entirely in x86_64 Assembly.
 It doesn’t rely on shared libraries, it doesn’t link against `libc`, and it avoids the fingerprints left behind by high-level runtimes.
-What remains is a binary that communicates almost directly with the kernel—a ghost in the machine.
+What remains is a binary that communicates almost directly with the kernel — a ghost in the machine.

 ## 1. The Concept: Why HTTP and Why Assembly?